Mouchoir/AstroSaveConverter/README.md

 sphinx-build -b html docs/ build/html
 ```

+## Assets

+Icons used by the graphical interface live in the `assets/` directory.
+The
+main window displays `astroconverterlogo.ico` as its icon.
+Each step of the
+wizard shows a pictogram: `convert.ppm` for choosing the conversion direction,
+`folder.ppm` for selecting the save folder and `done.ppm` once the conversion
+is finished.

 # Special thanks

 We (Tignus and EmptyProfile) would like to thanks everyone who helped us in the process of developping our tool: